SNaveenMathew/ml_book/linear_regression.md

 ### 2.1.2.1.
 Normal equations

 Normal equations are obtained by setting the partial derivative of likelihood with respect to w to zero.
-Since logarithm is a monotonous transformation and likelihood function lies in the domain of logarithm, we can obtain the normal equations by setting the partial derivative of log-likelihood with respect to W to zero.
+Since logarithm is a monotonous transformation and likelihood function lies in the domain of logarithm, we can obtain the normal equations by setting the partial derivative of log-likelihood with respect to $w$ to zero.

 $$\frac{\partial log(L(e; w))}{\partial w} = 0 \implies \bigg[\frac{\partial}{\partial w} \sum_{i=1}^{N}(e^{(i)})^2 \bigg]_{w = \hat{W}} = 0 \tag{2.1.2.1.1}$$